bpatra/personal-blog/_posts/2013-12-01-a-git-practical-class.md

 <a href="https://github.com/bpatra/tpgit/blob/master/TPGit.pdf?raw=true">The link to the practical (pdf)</a>

 The source control that we decided to retain is git.
 Even if we do believe that SVN would suffice for the quite small project of our students.
-We think that git is the future in term of source control and git is much more powerful than SVN so, why have less when you can have more?
+We think that git is the future in terms of source control and git is much more powerful than SVN so, why have less when you can have more?

 I publish this practical because it may be useful to others.
 Note that this practical is not a tutorial and it does not aim at being a git manual either.
 I think that their is plenty of very good documentation on the net starting by the famous <a href="http://git-scm.com/book">ProGit</a> by Scott Chacon.
 This practical is more about <em>how do you work with git in a real life?</em>&nbsp;It should be followed by a pair of student but you can do it alone if you manage split your brain in two.